 In addition to location-based messaging, you can also use iBeacons to silently measure foot traffic at your event.
 Wouldn’t you love to provide valuable data to your sponsors after the event including statistics on booth traffic throughout the show, and a detailed list of booth visitors?

-We looked at bringing value to attendees (goal 1) and sponsors (goal 2), and finally, goal 3 is about creating valuable insights into the overall event performance for you, the organizer.
+We looked at bringing value to attendees and sponsors, and finally, this section is about creating valuable insights into the overall event performance for you, the organizer.
 60% of top-performing companies engage attendees before, during, and after the event with two-way communication and engagement tactics.
 These tactics create a variety of opportunities to gather valuable data.

 Some corporations have developed an internal quality system based on NPS scoring (Net Promoter Score) or, “the ultimate question.”
 Understanding how a brand is performing – even at a live event – is important to business stakeholders.
 If this is the case with your company, make sure the Excel export of your session rating and event rating results allows you to easily calculate the NPS per session and for the overall event.
 The instant availability of the NPS score can have a substantial impact on the overall organization.

 Your app is the perfect place to conduct one or more surveys.
 Surveys should be sufficiently short and easy to complete, preferably by using multiple-choice questions and not too many open questions.